wtsi-hgi/farmers-report/README.md

 ### Infrastructure

 Infrastructure is managed via Terraform with a remote backend in a s3 bucket to enable shared access to Terraform state file.
-Code contains instructions to create an OpenStack VM and configure it as follows.
+Code contains instructions just to create an OpenStack VM as follows.
+Configuration is done later.

-Terraform creates all cloud resources and do not reuse any existing objects.
+Terraform creates all cloud resources and does not reuse any existing objects.
 It creates
 * keypair
 * network and subnetwork
 * external floating IP